TinyBuild acquires Hello Neighbor devs and will invest $15 million in franchise

 Game publisher TinyBuild has acqui-hired the development team behind hit game series Hello Neighbor from Dynamic Pixels and will invest more than $15 million in the franchise.

-The new team will be called Eerie Guest Studios and be based in Hilversum, Netherlands.
-The deal price wasn’t disclosed, but it is part of the $15 million investment.
-In addition to the acqui-hire, TinyBuild will put more money into the franchise across various media.
-Back in March, TinyBuild announced that Hello Neighbor — a horror game about a neighbor with a secret in his house — had been downloaded over 30 million times, and now it says the game has more than 40 million players.
+The new team will be called Eerie Guest Studios, and will be located be in Hilversum, Netherlands.
+The company didn’t disclose the deal price, but it is part of the $15 million investment.
+In addition to the acqui-hire, TinyBuild will put more money into the franchise over various media.
+Back in March, TinyBuild announced that Hello Neighbor — a horror game about a neighbor with a secret in his house — had seen over 30 million downloads, and now it says the game has more than 40 million players.

-TinyBuild also said it has seen a surge in free-to-play and game subscription sign-ups during the pandemic, indicating the popularity of value-driven entertainment as fans try to stay engaged with games without spending a lot of money.
+TinyBuild also said it has seen a surge in free-to-play and game subscription signups during the pandemic, indicating the popularity of value-driven entertainment as fans try to stay engaged with games without spending a lot of money.
 This trend played into the company’s decision to invest in the franchise and acqui-hire the development team.

 TinyBuild CEO Alex Nichiporchik recently announced that the company is working on a board game version of the horror game.
 TinyBuild is also looking at additional acquisitions to strengthen the brand and take it to new media.
 A graphic novel is coming out in October, and the Hello Neighbor Animated Series pilot has 12 million views on YouTube.